CEO of Japan energy start-up steps down after accounting probe

-TOKYO Dec 22 The head of Japanese energy start-up Eneres Co., which debuted on Tokyo's stock exchange amid much fanfare in October 2013, has resigned after an independent investigation flagged concerns over its accounting practices.
+TOKYO The head of Japanese energy start-up Eneres Co.
+(6079.T), which debuted on Tokyo's stock exchange amid much fanfare in October 2013, has resigned after an independent investigation flagged concerns over its accounting practices.

 Eneres shares more than doubled in its first trading day and surged tenfold in the first two weeks after debut amid enthusiasm over Prime Minister Shinzo Abe's economic strategy and the promise of energy market deregulation.